The positive tropical Grassmannian, the hypersimplex, and the m=2 amplituhedron: Introduction

-What we show in this paper is that the appearance of the number ${n-2 \choose k}$ in the context of both the hypersimplex $\Delta_{k+1,n}$ and the amplituhedron $\mathcal{A}_{n,k,2}$ is not a coincidence!
-Indeed, we can obtain triangulations of the amplituhedron from triangulations of the hypersimplex, by applying a \emph{T-duality map}.
-This T-duality map sends loopless positroid cells $S_{\pi}$ of $Gr^+_{k+1,n}$ to coloopless positroid cells $S_{\hat{\pi}}$ of $Gr^+_{k,n}$ via a simple operation on the decorated permutations, see \cref{T-duality}.
-T-duality sends \emph{generalized triangles} for the hypersimplex (cells where the moment map is injective) to generalized triangles for the amplituhedron (cells where $\widetilde{Z}$ is injective), see \cref{prop:injective}, and moreover it sends dissections of the hypersimplex to dissections of the amplituhedron, see \cref{thm:shift}.
+What we show in this paper is that the appearance of the number ${n-2 \choose k}$ in the context of both the hypersimplex $\Delta_{k+1,n}$ and the amplituhedron $\mathcal{A}_{n,k,2}(Z)$ is not a coincidence!
+Indeed, we can obtain tilings of the amplituhedron from tilings of the hypersimplex, by applying a \emph{T-duality map}.
+This T-duality map sends loopless positroid cells $S_{\pi}$ of $Gr^{\geq 0}_{k+1,n}$ to coloopless positroid cells $S_{\hat{\pi}}$ of $Gr^{\geq 0}_{k,n}$ via a simple operation on the decorated permutations, see \cref{T-duality}.
+T-duality sends \emph{tiles} for the hypersimplex (cells where the moment map is injective) to tiles for the amplituhedron (cells where $\widetilde{Z}$ is injective), see \cref{prop:injective}, and moreover it sends dissections of the hypersimplex to dissections of the amplituhedron, see \cref{thm:shift} and \cref{conj:dis}.
 This explains the two appearances of the number ${n-2 \choose k}$ on the two sides of the story.

-The fact that dissections of $\Delta_{k+1,n}$ and $\mathcal{A}_{n,k,2}$ are in bijection is a rather surprising statement.
-Should there be a map from $\Delta_{k+1,n}$ to $\mathcal{A}_{n,k,2}$ or vice-versa?
-We have $\dim \Delta_{k+1,n} = n-1$ and $\dim \mathcal{A}_{n,k,2} = 2k$, with no relation between $n-1$ and $2k$ (apart from $k \leq n$) so it is not obvious that a nice map between them should exist.
-Nevertheless we do show that T-duality descends from a certain map that can be defined directly on positroid cells of $Gr^+_{k+1,m}$.
+The fact that dissections of $\Delta_{k+1,n}$ and $\mathcal{A}_{n,k,2}(Z)$ are in bijection is a rather surprising statement.
+Should there be a map from $\Delta_{k+1,n}$ to $\mathcal{A}_{n,k,2}(Z)$ or vice-versa?
+We have $\dim \Delta_{k+1,n} = n-1$ and $\dim \mathcal{A}_{n,k,2}(Z) = 2k$, with no relation between $n-1$ and $2k$ (apart from $k \leq n$) so it is not obvious that a nice map between them should exist.
+Nevertheless we do show that T-duality descends from a certain map that can be defined directly on positroid cells of $Gr^{\geq 0}_{k+1,m}$.